-Research has shown that strength training increases the amount of circulating immune cells in your body.
+Research has shown that strength training increases your body’s circulating immune cells.
 This boosts your immunological and inflammatory response systems.
 Try following an at-home workout plan that focuses on strength, cardio, and flexibility.
-Remember that stress can also damage your ability to fight off illness and disease, so building in a restorative exercise like yoga, foam rolling, and stretching is a great idea.
+Remember that stress can also damage your ability to fight off illness and disease, so building in restorative exercises like yoga, foam rolling, and stretching is a great idea.

 Get a Solid 6-8 Hours of Sleep

-Sleep is one of those things that seems so out of reach for a lot of parents.
-But it’s one of the best ways you can be a friend to your immune system.
+Sleep is one of those things that seems so out of reach for many parents.
+But it’s one of the best ways to be a friend to your immune system.
 A lack of sleep leads to a higher chance of infection and inflammation.
-Most studies suggest that seven hours is the magic number of sleep that you should get, but of course, this will vary with every individual.
+Most studies suggest that seven hours is the magic number of sleep you should get, but this will vary with every individual.
 Getting between six to eight hours of sleep is your best bet.

 “The body is genetically designed to sleep at night when the sun goes down and rise with the sun . . . without sufficient restful sleep, it’s hard to feel refreshed and energized at the beginning of a new day,” says Dr. Ballehr.
 She stresses that during sleep is when your body flushes out toxins and repairs damage.
-Those who do not get enough sleep may suffer from health problems as a result of chronic inflammation.
+Those who do not get enough sleep may suffer from health problems due to chronic inflammation.
 Inflammation causes your immune system to become overtaxed and less able to defend you from viruses and bacteria.

 We all know that smoking is bad for us for many reasons.
-But it can also put a damper on our immune system’s ability to fight infections.
+But it can also negatively impact our immune system’s ability to fight infections.
 Cigarettes damage our lungs and hamper our ability to resist infections.
 They also increase the chances that we get infections in the first place by destroying our supply of antibodies.
 For help to quit smoking, you can visit smokefree.gov.
 You can even join a text program at home that can provide you with encouraging texts and assist you in keeping track of your journey to quit.